thohoang87/R-Shiny---PLS-DA-Deployment/README.md

 ## Dataset Description

 In order to test our application, we work with the dataset breast_train_test.xlsx.
-It consists of 400 obervations and 10 variables.
+It consists of 400 observations and 10 variables.

 The Breast Cancer (Diagnostic) DataSet, contains features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass and describe characteristics of the cell nuclei present in the image.